Atafid/Atafid/README.md

 Guillaume DI FATTA | 2nd-Year InfoSec Student at CentraleSupélec

 Passionate CentraleSupélec student specializing in Information Security.
-Currently in my second year, I combine a love for computing and mathematics.
+Currently in my gap year, I combine a love for computing and mathematics, with a particular interest in Compilers.

 With a keen interest in international perspectives, I bring a diverse skill set from practical experiences in the professional domain.
 I have made different projects by myself, including python, C++, Java, Mobile Game, AI, ...
+I am also currently trying to contribute to the LLVM Project.

 # 📭 Contact